alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 ## Numpad Layer
 All digits are set on the homerow (some x position as there are on the top row).

-On first key on homerow left is mapped to Ctrl+g (go to line).
+On first key on homerow left is mapped to Ctrl+g (go to line), generally use before typing number.

 The key at the right of 0 is mapped to point.

+## Vi Mode
+Tap, after tapped the number (like numpad + digit but without numpad hold), then tap the movement on the right side (like fn + right keys but without ) and then Space.
+It will select the text .
+You have just to chosen.
+In vi you do number + command + movement, here you do number + movement, it will select the text and do the command like Ctrl+C.

 # Pros and Cons of my layout :

 ## Pros :

 ### Fn Layers
-* All common shortcut are accessible through fn left keys.
+* All common shortcuts are accessible through fn left keys, notably edit shortcuts Delete/Undo/Cut/Copy/Paste/Search/Replace on the left homerow (really useful and accessible).
-* You can quickly edit a file with a classical file editor with fn right keys.
+* You can quickly edit a file with a classical file editor with fn right keys, notable Home/Left/Down/Up/Right/End on the right home (really useful and accessible)
 * You can easily navigate between your file in your favorite IDE through fn and left keys.
 * All common actions you use with your mouse are accessible with only the left hand.

 ### Cut Layer
-* Move, Maximize, Minimize your different windows are easily accessible and customizable.
+* Move, Maximize, Minimize your different windows are easily accessible and customizable on the left side.
 * Delete/Cut a letter / word / line are really easy, useful also in a terminal (don't forget to customize your shortcuts of your terminal).

 ### Numpad layer